Alessandro1103/obsidian/Vault1/Zettelkasten/Propositional Reasoning PT2.md

 ## Clause Learning
 It is a technique used to enhance the efficiency of the solver by learning from conflicts encountered during the search process.

+"A CNF formula F is an and (∧) of clauses, where each clause is an or (∨) of literals, and a literal is a variable or its negation (¬)."

 ## Phase Trans.